-Thousands of people could be without gas for days in central Scotland due a mains failure.
+Thousands 'without gas for days' in central Scotland due a mains failure

 Eight thousand properties are affected, with Gas infrastructure company SGN saying it will have to go door-to-door to turn off supplies in affected properties for safety reasons.

 Temperatures in the area are below zero and are expected to remain low over the coming days.